smartmeio/arancino-library/docs/FREERTOS.md

 }
 ```
 ___
-### Arancino Tasks
+### Arancino background services
-Since the introduction of FreeRTOS in the Arancino Library, we developed a set of support tasks that improve the Arancino protocol with useful features such as:
+Since the introduction of FreeRTOS in the Arancino Library, we developed a set of support services that improve the Arancino protocol with useful features.
-- `void deviceIdentification(void *pvPramaters)`
-- `static void interoception(void *pvPramaters)`

-This methods run in the background if `USEFREERTOS` flag is defined.

-### DeviceIdentification
+If FreeRTOS is enabled, a special service task will call these methods in the background at regular intervals.

+>**IMPORTANT NOTE:**  It is essential that the tasks instantiated by the user never occupy all the cpu time, as there would be the risk of starving the service task; this occurrence would cause the MCU to be reset by the daemon.

+#### **Heartbeat**
+This service is used to signal to the daemon that the MCU is alive.
+If the daemon does not receive the heartbeat it will reset the MCU.

+#### **DeviceIdentification**
-The task implements a function for visual identification (a blink of the built-in led) of the microcontroller connected to the Arancino Deamon (by using the reserved key `BLINK_ID_KEY`).
+The service implements a function for visual identification (a blink of the built-in led) of the microcontroller connected to the Arancino Deamon (by using the reserved key `BLINK_ID_KEY`).
 This is very helpful when several devices are connected in the same instance of an Arancino Deamon.

-### Interoception
+#### **Interoception**
 This task periodically sends to Arancino Deamon microcontroller current health parameters such as internal temperature, free heap and total memory every 60 seconds.
-The keys used by this task are `mem_free_key,mem_used_key,mem_tot_key,temp_key`
-and are transmitted by a single MSTORE command.
+The keys used by this task are `mem_free_key`, `mem_used_key`, `mem_tot_key`, `temp_key` and are transmitted by a single MSTORE command.